tos-kamiya/d2vg/README.md

 ### Command-line options

 `d2vg` has several options.
 Here are some options that may be used frequently.

 `--verbose, -v`
 Verbose option.
 If specified, it will show the progress and the documents that have the highest similarity up to that point while the search is in progress.

-`--model=MODEL, -l MODEL`.
+`--model=MODEL, -m MODEL`.
 Use a model other than the default.
 The available models are `en-s`, `ja` and `ja-s`.
 Without the model option, the default multilingual model will be used.